 Hops are flowers of the hop plant, or the humulus lupulus plant for you botanists.
 Hops are used to preserve beer, and they add flavor and aroma from their essential oils.
 The earlier a brewer adds hops during the production process, the more bitter a beer will be.
 And the later a brewer adds hops the less bitterness and more aroma and flavor the essential oils will impart.
 Industry folk commonly refer to this different use of hops as bittering hops vs. flavor/aroma hops.

 Not only does the timing of the hops matter, but the variety does as well.
-Some hop varieties can be staunchly bitter, but certain hops can produce fruity, spicy, or citric aromas and flavors.
+Some hop varieties can be staunchly bitter, but other hops can produce fruity, spicy, or citric aromas and flavors.
 Of course, there are hops that produce funkier odors that people describe as smelly socks or marijuana.The type of hops and quantity (and amount of time they’re present in the brewing process) will determine different finishes and strengths.

-So while not all IPAs are equally bitter, if the bitterness is what scares you away it’s time you get familar with the metric called IBUs (International Bitterness Units).
+While not all IPAs are equally bitter, if the bitterness is what scares you away it’s time you get familiar with the metric called IBUs (International Bitterness Units).
 IBU is a standardized measurement of bitterness for beer.
 The bitterness scale measures the amount of alpha acid compounds in a beer, but for those of us just drinking the beer, it’s a way to predict perceived bitterness.
 The scale basically tells us that the more IBUs, the more bitter the beer will taste with 0 as not at all bitter to 120 as very bitter.
 A bitter American IPA would rate around 120 IBUs, but you can find an English-style, less bitter IPA around 40 IBUs.

 You can sometimes use the color to predict a beer’s taste.
 You may come across Black, White, or Red IPAs, which makes me think of the joke “What’s black, white, and red all over?
 An embarrassed zebra!”
-You’re welcome…you can have that one.
+You’re welcome… you can have that one.

-Black IPAs have more malt therefore have a deeper color and less bitter.
-Unlike a stout or porter, it will have a hop but is typically a sultry, smooth beer with a slight bite.
+Black IPAs have more malt therefore have a deeper color and less bitterness.
+Unlike a stout or porter, it will have a hop flavor to it, but is typically a sultry, smooth beer with a slight bite.
 White IPAs combine the hoppiness of a traditional IPA with the wheat flavor of a Belgian witbier.
 The result is a light to gold color brew with hops and fruits and spices like clove.
 Finally, the Red IPA is amber in color and is typically known for its incredibly bitter profile.

 Have a Hoppin’ Good Time

 Is there an IPA you particularly like that we should try?
-Are you a recent IPA convert (like our founder!)…if so what was the IPA that helped you see the light?
+Are you a recent IPA convert (like our founder!)?
+If so, what was the IPA that helped you see the light?
 Let us know in the comments below so we can try it out too, c’mon don’t be selfish!